thetillhoff/webscan/README.md

   - test stderr result
     - should include logs and error messages
 - map most-common errors to non-0 and non-1 errors, so a unqiue error code is given for each
+- Show `Could not retrieve Domain Owner ...` message only in verbose mode
+- Show `Domain is not blacklisted` message only in verbose mode
+- Print DNS records with pretty formatting (CNAME is longest)
+- Show `No blocklist entry for IP...` messages only in verbose mode
+- Print IP RDAP info in pretty mode, depending on longest ip address
+- HTTP scan should check for latency, hops, download speed

+- HTTP content size is 5kB even though it just redirects to https?
+Is there a follow-redirect set?

+- HTML content scan should depend on content type of response; for example it should verify if it's valid json for application/json